shybovycha/irrlicht-newton-tutorials/_posts/2015-08-26-application-architecture.md

 I also found **CMake** kind of user-friendly.
 It is not that handy as any of dependency managers for all those languages, supporting them _(`npm` for JavaScript, `go get` for Go, `RubyGems` for Ruby, `leiningen` for Clojure and many others)_.
-Yet it makes your project to be a little more portable, helps to handle your dependencies, totally eliminates the need of all those *How to configure VisualStudio for OGRE* tutorials.
+Yet it makes your project a little more portable, helps to handle your dependencies, totally eliminates the need of all those *How to configure VisualStudio for OGRE* tutorials.
 Just try it!